GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/uses-optimized-images/index.md

 Lighthouse collects all the JPEG or BMP images on the page, sets each image's compression level to 85, and then compares the original version with the compressed version.
-If the potential savings are 4KiB or greater, Lighthouse flags the image as optimizable.
+If the potential savings are 4KiB or less, Lighthouse flags the image as optimizable.

 ## How to optimize images